jason-ezenwa/jason-ezenwa/README.md

 # About Me

-I specialize in Python, specifically web development using Flask.
-I'm also experienced in Linux (System Administration and DevOps), Bash scripting, MySQL database management, and I'm currently expanding my knowledge in JavaScript and C programming.
+I specialize in backend engineering, specifically web development using  Python and Flask.
+I'm also experienced with JavaScript (NodeJS and TypeScript), Linux for System Administration and DevOps, Bash scripting, MySQL and MongoDB for database management and basic knowledge of using Redis.
+I also have strong foundations for frontend development using HTML, CSS and JQuery.

 When I'm not coding, you can find me watching football matches, playing video games, watching anime & TV shows, or reading comic books.
 I love exploring new things and learning new skills.